-- 1) Approve Agreement No. 21-65-043-00 with Stantec Consulting Services, Inc. to develop a transit-oriented communities strategic plan for an 18-month base period with two additional six-month optional terms in an amount of \$924,224, plus a contingency amount of \$25,776, for a total amount not to exceed \$950,000; - 2) Authorize the Chair or Executive Director, pursuant to legal counsel review, to finalize and execute the agreement, including option terms, on behalf of the Commission; - 3) Authorize the Executive Director, or designee, to approve contingency work up to the total not to exceed amount as required for these services; and - 4) Forward to the Commission for final action.
+- 1) Approve Agreement No. 21-65-043-00 with Stantec Consulting Services, Inc. to develop a transit-oriented communities strategic plan for an 18-month base period with two additional six-month optional terms in an amount of \$924,674, plus a contingency amount of \$25,326, for a total amount not to exceed \$950,000; - 2) Authorize the Chair or Executive Director, pursuant to legal counsel review, to finalize and execute the agreement, including option terms, on behalf of the Commission; and - 3) Authorize the Executive Director, or designee, to approve contingency work up to the total not to exceed amount as required for these services.